PascalVQR/git-exos/README.md

 Like I said, this is just a useless repo for about 99.999% of the people.
 I'm just using it to learn Git.

-What's up? (this line was added through the command prompt)
+What's up? (this line was added through the command prompt) And this line was added in the browser!